JeremySH/KataQuery/README.md

 When you change board sizes, all bookmarks are deleted.

-In the future there will be a more visual way to navigate bookmarked positions (and SGF imported games)
+In the future there will be a more visual way to navigate bookmarked positions.

+### SGF Import
+SGF Import (Board->Import SGF) loads the main line of an SGF file and creates a bookmark for every new position (aka "move").
+This allows you to navigate through a game using the scrollwheel.

+I have no dreams of supporting full SGF trees and whatnot, as KataQuery is built for interaction rather than replay.
+But at least the import feature makes it possible to review a game without manually inputting moves.

+SGF export is possible through a script (see `script_examples/api_demos/goban_object.py`).
+For the moment, I have to decide how to treat positions in the SGF (collections, diagrams, or etc) before I implement export.

 ### Neural Networks